Supported ICs

 Open {sdk}/component/soc/usrcfg/amebadplus/ameba_wificfg.c

-, you can see the following parameters which can be modified and then recompile the SDK to apply。
+, and modify the following parameters accordingly, then recompile the SDK to apply.

-wifi_user_config.wtn_en: This is the main switch of R-Mesh function, setting it to 1 will enable R-Mesh function.
+The main switch of R-Mesh function, setting to 1 will enable R-Mesh function.
+All R-Mesh nodes and R-NAT nodes must set this parameter to 1.

-wifi_user_config.wtn_strong_rssi_thresh: When RSSI is above this threshold, the node will act as a root and connect directly to the AP.
+When RSSI is above this threshold, the node will act as a root node or a R-NAT node, connecting directly to the AP.

-wifi_user_config.wtn_father_refresh_timeout: unit is milliseconds, if the node does not receive a beacon from father node within this time, it will try to switch。
+Unit is milliseconds.
+If the node does not receive a beacon from father node within this time, it will try to switch to a new father node.

-wifi_user_config.wtn_child_refresh_timeout: unit is milliseconds, if the node does not receive a beacon from child node within this time, it will delete this child node.
+Unit is milliseconds.
+If the node does not receive a beacon from child node within this time, it will delete this child node.

-wifi_user_config.wtn_max_node_num: The maximum number of nodes in your R-Mesh network.
-This number will be used to determine the beaocn window size for each node.
+The maximum number of nodes in R-Mesh network, used to determine the beacon window size for each node.
 The more nodes there are, the smaller the beacon window and the longer beacon interval will be.

 Wi-Fi R-Mesh NAT Parameter Configuration

 The R-Mesh NAT function is disabled by default.
-Please follow the steps below to configure it, and then refer to Wi-Fi R-Mesh SDK obtain and compile for compilation.
+Please follow the steps below to configure it, then refer to Wi-Fi R-Mesh SDK Obtain and Compile for compilation.

 Open